smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 program field, any selection of numeric, date or time values must be modified by the SQL CHAR( ) keyword, so that the non-character data can be placed into a character field.
-The LSAM maintenance program puts the prompt of \"CHAR(numeric/date/time)\" into the field/col field when display format R6 is offered in its Create (Add) mode, as a reminder of this constraint.
+The LSAM maintenance program puts the prompt of "CHAR(numeric/date/time)" into the field/col field when display format R6 is offered in its Create (Add) mode, as a reminder of this constraint.

 \*WHERE special value:

-The SELECT field/col field supports a special value of \"\*WHERE\" that tells the LSAM Dynamic Variable value calculators to ignore all the field/col, library and file/table values.
+The SELECT field/col field supports a special value of "\*WHERE" that tells the LSAM Dynamic Variable value calculators to ignore all the field/col, library and file/table values.
 This special value indicates that the \*DB2 SQL query will be entirely contained within the large